 N.B.: The library can digitise material under the terms of the CLA Scanning Licence.
 The licensing is complex but means that we are usually able to reproduce either:

-If an item is not on the library catalogue then you can add it from a webpage by using the "Add to reading list" tool on your browser.
-This will bring across metadata from the webpage you are viewing.
-When the item or list is sent to review the library will make all relevant checks, updates and purchases as necessary.
+If an item is not on the library catalogue then you can add it from a webpage by using the bookmarking tool which is called "Add to reading list" on your browser (please see the box for instructions on how to add this) or you can manually create the an entry.
+The first video shows how to use the button to add items to your list.
+Doing it this way will automatically bring across metadata from the webpage you are viewing.
+When the list is sent to review the library will make all relevant checks, updates and purchases as necessary.

-To ensure that your students have all the resources they need for their module, you'll need to Request a Review.
+For Campus Taught modules, to ensure that your students have all the resources they need for their module, you'll need to Request a Review.
 It is essential that we receive your reading list for review every semester, even if there are no changes from the previous year.
-Often links break, digitisations require renewal and publishers move content around.
 The reading list team will work to ensure that your essential readings are available online.

-N.B.: Not all titles are offered as eBooks by publishers, once we have review your list, we'll include a list of any titles which we can't make available electronically.
-We will then work with you to find suitable alternatives.
+Please note not all titles are offered as eBooks by publishers, once we have review your list, we'll include a list of any titles which we can't make available electronically and will then work with you to take appropriate action.

 When a new list is created it will initially be set as "draft" which means it will not be publicly visible.
 You will need to publish your list to make it accessible.
 Click the Publish button to do this.